Bobo-Auth-Team/Bobo-Auth/CODE_OF_CONDUCT.md

 # Code of Conduct

-All contributors are expected to treat others with respect and professionalism.
+We are committed to fostering a welcoming, respectful, and inclusive community.

+## Expected Behavior
+- Be respectful and considerate.
+- Communicate openly and constructively.
+- Assume good intentions from others.
+- Help create a positive environment for everyone.

+## Unacceptable Behavior
-Harassment, discrimination, or abusive behavior will not be tolerated.
+- Harassment, discrimination, or personal attacks.
+- Threatening, abusive, or aggressive conduct.
+- Sharing private information without consent.
+- Disruptive or intentionally harmful behavior.

+## Reporting Issues
-If you experience or witness unacceptable behavior, please open an issue or contact the maintainers privately.
+If you experience or witness unacceptable behavior, please contact the maintainers privately.
+Reports will be handled confidentially and respectfully.

+## Enforcement
+The maintainers may take appropriate action to maintain a safe and respectful community.